Insurance Groups Explained

 Volkswagen: VW campervans, especially the iconic Transporter, can range from mid to high insurance groups, reflecting their popularity and value.

-Self-Build and DIY Campervans
+What about Self-Build and DIY Campervans?

 For self-build and DIY campervans, the insurance group of the base vehicle is a critical starting point.
 However, the modifications and additions you make during the conversion process can also affect the insurance classification.